-In-toe refers to individual with their toes pointed inwards when walking or standing.
-It is most common in children under age of two who are developing posture and balance, and may involve one or both feet.
+It refers to individuals with their toes pointed inwards when walking or standing.
+It is most common in children under the age of two who are developing posture and balance, and may involve one or both feet.
 It can be triggered by one of more of the following factors:

 A common foot deformity noted at birth that causes the front half of the foot, or forefoot, to turn inward.

-Customised in-toe gait bio-mechanical insoles are designed to restrict in-toeing caused by rotational deformities of the foot (metatarsus adductus).
-It alters the break of the ball of the foot during propulsion to encourage realignment of the hip.
+Customised in-toe gait bio-mechanical insoles are designed to restrict in-toeing from rotational deformities of the foot (metatarsus adductus), altering the break of the ball of the foot during propulsion to encourage realignment of the hip.